vvvggg/httpd-config/README.md

   4. Place at `$document_root` whatever you want
   5. Enjoy or rise a GitHub issue

-**deploy.sh generates plain private key and 'blank' self-signed x.509 SSL certificate at /etc/ssl by default**
+**deploy.sh generates a PLAIN private key and 'blank' 3-year self-signed X.509 SSL certificate at /etc/ssl by default**

 Backups the previous configuration with `.ORIG` suffix.